 Once food has been digested and nutrients have been absorbed, there remains one last step to complete the digestive process- the excretion of waste in the form of defecation.
 For some, this is easy.
 However, regular elimination is a challenge for many.
 One of the most common problems is constipation.
 Thankfully, coconut oil has been proven to address many of its popular causes such as bowel obstruction and disruption of the gut flora.

-Coupled with a healthy overall diet, coconut oil can promote movement of food through the digestive system as it serves as a lubricant within the intestines.
+Coupled with a healthy overall diet, coconut oil can promote the movement of food through the digestive system as it serves as a lubricant within the intestines.
 Those who have bowel obstructions or diseases like Chron’s or Irritable Bowel Syndrome can also benefit from coconut oil’s anti-inflammatory and antimicrobial properties.
 The presence of lauric acid also contributes to its potency because of its ability to fight against bacteria and viruses.

-Lastly, coconut oil is able to facilitate elimination of food waste because of the presence of MCTs that boosts the energy and strength of intestinal cells.
-This can increase peristalsis and speed up metabolism in general.
+Lastly, coconut oil is able to facilitate the elimination of food waste because of the presence of MCTs that boosts the energy and strength of intestinal cells.
+This can increase peristalsis and speed up the metabolism in general.

-Coconut oil is easy to digest, not only for babies, but for people with impaired fat digestion which includes individuals without gallbladders or with gallbladder problems.
-However, it is important to mention that to breakdown the lauric acid in coconut oil, bile is still needed and used.
+Coconut oil is easy to digest, not only for babies but for people with impaired fat digestion which includes individuals without gallbladders or with gallbladder problems.
+However, it is important to mention that to break down the lauric acid in coconut oil, bile is still needed and used.
 Therefore, if you’re gallbladder/liver condition warrants that you avoid it for now, then do so.
 As an alternative, you may use XCT Oil.

 Summary – How Coconut Oil Improves Digestion

 - Increases the manufacture of bile acids

 - Stimulates lipase production to enhance fat digestion